• Skip to primary navigation

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-bowl of pumpkin soup next to a pot.
+Bowl of pumpkin soup on a blue towel.

 Expert Tips